© 2003-2015 by Harold Melton, KV5R. All Rights Reserved. Rev.04/26/15

-Item 1: You can turn off modes that you don’t want the Mode button to select in its rotation: Unless you have an external FSK RTTY system connected, turn off RTTY mode.
+Item 1 - Mode Select: You can turn off modes that you don’t want the Mode button to select in its rotation: Unless you have an external FSK RTTY system connected, turn off RTTY mode.
 Most of us on RTTY are now operating AFSK RTTY via a computer, where you’ll be running on SSB.

-Items 2 and 3: When you get tired of hearing it beep, turn beeps off.
+Items 2-3 - Beeps: When you get tired of hearing it beep, turn beeps off.

-Items 9 and 10: Optional Filters: Set to “No” if you have not purchased optional filters.
+Items 9-10 - Optional Filters: Set to “No” if you have not purchased optional filters.
 If you add one filter, I recommend the FL-232 in slot 1, and set the “Opt.
 Fil 1” setting to FL-223.
 This will (1) give you an effective CW filter and (2) let you select “N” (narrow) while on SSB, giving you the 350 Hz filter for digital modes like PSK-31.
-Installing the 232 but selecting the 223 fools the radio, so you can use it on SSB.
+Installing the 232 CW filter, but selecting 223 (which is an SSB-Narrow filter) fools the radio so you can use it on SSB.
 See the Section below on Filters.

-To operate the computer digital modes, see the interface section below, as well as my big article on the digital-modes.
+Items 34-37 - CI-V settings: Leave the address at 58H; change BAUD to 19200, turn CI-V TRN on, and leave 731 off.
+To operate with computer control and digital modes, see the interface section later herein, as well as my article on the digital-modes.

 The rest of the initial settings are usually OK — by preference, or as-needed.